moreequalanimals/moreequalanimals.github.io/about.md

 What do we _really_ know about the things our life depends upon such as food, medicine, money, economics, and government?
 Can we trust the government and media to keep us informed?
 Should we really trust the experts?
 If not the government and media, then whom can we trust?

 Each and every one of us has a responsibility to understand why we believe what we believe and to root out conflicting beliefs.
 If we are derelict in this responsibility then we can be easily manipulated by others in ways that are harmful to ourselves and everyone around us.
 This is why I blog, to better understand the world around me.
 Each blog post helps me organize my thoughts around a given topic and hopefully help others to do the same.
-For those who are currious abou the name, I wrote a post on [[Why I named my blog 'More Equal Animals'?]].
+For those who are currious abou the name, I wrote a post on [[Why I named my blog 'More Equal Animals']].

 One thing is certain, I don’t have everything figured out.
 Jordan Peterson says that we outsource our sanity by interacting with other people.
 It is my sincere hope that this blog will help bring us all one step closer to sanity, so please join the discussion.